korotin/yiiq/README.md

     public $sleep = 10;

     /**
-     * This method should contain all job logic.
+     * This method should contain all the job logic.
      *
-     * @return {mixed} all returned data will be saved in redis
+     * @return {mixed} all returned data will be saved in Redis
      *                 (for non-repeatable jobs)
      */
     public function run()